 A relationship can be a living, breathing entity that you and your partner co-create.
-A relationship can also be a literal chemical addiction
+A relationship can also be a literal chemical addiction.
+So, a breakup joins two of life’s most challenging experiences: paralyzing grief and the overwhelming physical and emotional withdrawal from an addiction.

 When a breakup happens, it can feel like an opaque curtain has descended around you, separating you from the rest of the world.
 You move around as if in a bubble.
 Even the most familiar things—scenery near where you live, the voices of people you know—seem alien and far away.
 Even the brains of people grieving the end of a relationship look like the brains of people experiencing a death.